AnyWi/broken-lights-IoT/README.md

     $ npm start

-Now point your (Firefox) browser to http://localhost:1234
+Now point your (Firefox) browser to http://localhost:1234 on which route.gpx will be displayed.

+The GPX track and PoI are generated using [OSMTracker for Android](https://wiki.openstreetmap.org/wiki/OSMTracker_(Android))